CSC510/BadSmells/README.md

 ####Result

 ###Issue By Week Smell Detector
 We have counted the number of issues per week, and analyzed the mean and standard deviation of issue numbers for each group.
 We consider the detectign result as a bad smell if the number of issue is less than mean minus standard deviation or the number of issue is greater than mean plus standard deviation.
 The issue duration smell detector will automatically report the detecting result when it analyze the project.
-Issue By Week Smell Detector can be found here.
+Issue By Week Smell Detector can be found [issuesByWeekDetector](./detector/issuesByWeekDetector.py)

 	issue number > mean + standard deviation or issue number < mean - standard deviation or issueNum1 + issueNum2 < mean